FDOT: Treasure Coast Traffic Report Through Friday March 22

 Intersection of US 1 and SE Monterey Road, in Stuart, 9 a.m. to 3 p.m., Tuesday, Mar.
 19 through Friday, May 31, one lane in either direction will be intermittently closed, for the painting of the traffic signal uprights and mast arms.
 For more information, please contact Allan Ochalek of Martin County Public Works at 772-288-5465.

-Eastbound and westbound on the Evans Crary Bridge, in Stuart, 9 a.m. to 4 p.m., Thursday, Mar.
-21, 1 of 2 lanes closed, for routine maintenance.
-For more information, please contact Guillermo Canedo at 954-777-4302.
+Eastbound Monterey Road and Monterey Road Extension between Monterey Road and the start of the Monterey Road Extension and US 1, in Stuart, 9 a.m. to 3 p.m., Monday, Mar.
+25 through Tuesday, Mar.
+26, 1 of 2 lanes closed, for utility work.
+For more information, please contact Chad Herzog at 772-288-5331.

 Northbound and southbound on the New Roosevelt Bridge, in Stuart, 9 p.m. to 2 a.m., Sunday, Mar.
 24 through Thursday, Mar.
 28, 2 of 6 lanes closed, for routine bridge maintenance.
 For more information, please contact Guillermo Canedo at 954-777-4302.